-The top 120 Secondary 1 to 5 winners enrolled in government schools will be invited to the Final Round (Computational Thinking with Coding), held online via Zoom on 6 September 2022.
+The top 120 Secondary 1 to 5 winners enrolled in government schools will be invited to the Final Round (Computational Thinking with Coding), held at Singapore Polytechnic on 6 September 2023.

 About Design Thinking with Robotics and Computational Thinking (Dr CT) Challenge